AIC MCP Server

 Real captured output

-The examples below mirror the fixed-width layout printed by the diagnostic CLI (aic status, aic last — or pnpm aic when developing this repo with devMode).
-Values are representative of this repository’s development usage (not a single verbatim session); totals and guard counts come from your local database (~/.aic/aic.sqlite) and the current project, so your output will not match these figures exactly.
+The examples below mirror the shared stdout frame printed by the diagnostic CLI (status, last, chat-summary, projects, quality — or pnpm aic when developing this repo with devMode): each table starts with a title line and full-width rule, then a hero line (always present), another rule, fixed-width body rows (padRow labels are 32 characters wide in show aic status and 30 characters wide in the other diagnostic tables except the multi-column projects roster), and an optional closing rule plus footnote (both omitted on the projects roster, which ends after its body rows).
+Values are representative (not a single verbatim session); totals come from your local database (~/.aic/aic.sqlite) and the current project, so your output will not match these figures exactly.

 show aic status